Some agreements require wet signatures. Digital technology can help you obtain these physical signatures quickly.

-A wet signature doesn’t necessarily have to be a person’s name.
-According to the US Uniform Commercial Code, “A signature may be made manually or by means of a device or machine, and by the use of any name, including a trade or assumed name, or by a word, mark, or symbol executed or adopted by a person with present intention to authenticate a writing.”
+A wet signature does not necessarily have to be a person’s name.
+According to the U.S. Uniform Commercial Code, “A signature may be made manually or by means of a device or machine, and by the use of any name, including a trade or assumed name, or by a word, mark, or symbol executed or adopted by a person with present intention to authenticate a writing.”

 How to obtain a wet signature quickly and efficiently.

-Wet signatures are not as easy to obtain as electronic signatures, but Adobe Acrobat Sign speeds up the process.
-Adobe Acrobat Sign supports both written and electronic signature options, and wet signatures are built into the Adobe Acrobat Sign workflow.
+Wet signatures are not as easy to obtain as electronic signatures, but Acrobat Sign speeds up the process.
+Acrobat Sign supports both written and electronic signature options, and wet signatures are built in to the Acrobat Sign workflow.

-- The singer (signatory) downloads a PDF or Word document with the field requiring their wet signature or personal seal.
+- The signer downloads a document with the field requiring their wet signature or personal seal.

 - The signer prints the document.